Gana-raja/custom-image-generator/README.md

-# Custom Recipe Generator
+# Custom Image Generator
-A Flask web app that generates fun and creative recipes using OpenAI.
-Just input ingredients, and let AI cook up something delicious!
+A Flask web app that generates fun and creative images using OpenAI.
+Just input the description of the image!
 ## 💻 How to Run
 ```bash
 pip install -r requirements.txt